 This economically damaging legislation would weaken the Marine Mammal Protection Act, revoke environmental protections on federal lands placed under state management, prohibit our nation’s leaders from establishing protected areas, and rescind the protections previously granted for the Arctic.
 This Act would essentially pave an irreversibly destructive path to promote unnecessary and damaging oil and gas drilling.
 As we witnessed with yesterday's Keystone pipeline spill of 210,000 gallons of oil, our ocean AND lands cannot be subjected to these dangerous and destructive practices of oil drilling and transport.

 New offshore drilling would threaten thousands of miles of coastline and billions in GDP, for a relatively small amount of oil.
 Ocean tourism and recreation, worth over $100 billion annually nationwide, provides 12 times the amount of jobs to the U.S. economy compared to offshore oil production.
-Even under the best-case scenario, America’s offshore oil reserves would provide only about 920 days, or 18 months supply of oil at our current rate of consumption, according to federal agency estimates.
+Even under the best-case scenario, America’s offshore oil reserves in the Atlantic and Pacific would provide only about 758 days, or 25 months supply of oil at our current rate of consumption, according to federal agency estimates.

 The proposed bill would remove important environmental protections that currently protect our iconic wildlife, using the addition of encouraging offshore wind and energy development to try to cover up the reverberating negative impacts.
 Many marine mammals, like the critically endangered North Atlantic right whale, are at the brink of extinction.
 Instead of protecting these at-risk species, the federal government is choosing to make it easier for offshore energy developers to harm and even kill what are supposed to be protected marine wildlife.